cucumber/common/event-protocol/README.md

 #### No Cucumber execution semantics

-Some consumers (such as the [HTML Formatter](../html-formatter/README.md)) may consume events emitted by other consumers than Cucumber (for example [Gherkin-Lint](../gherkin-lint/README.md)).
+Some consumers (such as the [HTML Formatter](../html-formatter/README.md)) may consume events emitted by other producers than Cucumber (for example [Gherkin-Lint](../gherkin-lint/README.md)).

 For this reason, events containing information about execution should be represented in a more generic way.